WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Fixed: Prevention of working in non-main site sites for Multisite.
 * Fixed: Internationalization issues with singular/plural "members" admin notice.
 * Updated: Internationalization strings for default messages.

-= 4.2.12 =
-* Switch Geolocation provider to one still actively maintained.

-= 4.2.11 =
-* Fix issue with 404 errors in pending user list.

-= 4.2.10 =
-* WordPress 4.4 compatibility bump.
-No other code changes made.

-= 4.2.9 =
-* Add Hebrew translation.

-= 4.2.8 =
-* Rework loader file to better work with translating the plugin.

-= 4.2.7 =
-* Fixed issue with widget listing prevention overwriting other potential existing values.
-* Update copy in readme and plugin headings.

-= 4.2.6 =
-* Preventive measures for potential XSS security issues with add_query_arg()
-* Early attempts to prevent ajax refresh appropriately.

-= 4.2.5 =
-* Added more hooks to remove UI elements for moderated members.
-* Fixed logic bug that was returning too early in UI hiding if "private network" wasn't checked.
-* Fixed missing message for new users due to changes in BuddyPress registration URLs.
-* Added support for BuddyPress Like and BuddyPress Send Invites plugins.
-* Added transient clearing for pending member count upon user deletion.
-* Known issue: UI elements returning in ajax-refreshed tabs

-= 4.2.4 =
-* Remove filter on total user count added in 4.2.3.
-Filter was only displaying active users, not ALL members.

-= 4.2.3 =
-* Deny access to Compose submenu item for moderated members.
-* Subtract moderated member count from total user count.

-= 4.2.2 =
-* Changed hooks for when setting "moderated" status.
-Hoping this one catches all incoming, spam or human.
-* Removed some checks that were producing unintended positives for bbPress.

-= 4.2.1 =
-* Fix with moderation coming through inaccurately.
-Sorry about that everyone.
-* Clear pending count transient on new user registration.
-* Attempt to prevent duplicate users from showing in pending list.

-= 4.2.0 =
-* Rewrote most aspects of plugin, with focus on preventing access to the community areas.
-* Added bbPress support so you can deny users from accessing forums.

 == Installation ==